-CLARIFY AND IMPROVE DEFINITIONS AND REVIEW CRITERIA
+2. CLARIFY AND IMPROVE DEFINITIONS AND PERMIT REVIEW CRITERIA

-Poorly defined or undefined terms in EFU statutes were a large problem interviewees described.
-The absence of clarity has resulted in manipulation of statutes to get numerous uses approved on EFU lands, including uses most likely not contemplated by the legislature.
-Clarifying definitions and review criteria are critical to closing loopholes.
-Use categories and phrases that need definitions or revisions include:
+Interviewees described poorly-defined and undefined terms in EFU statutes as significant problems.
+The absence of clarity has resulted in manipulation of statutes to get numerous uses approved on EFU land, including uses most likely not contemplated by the legislature.

+Terms the legislature needs to define or revise include: